-Upon AstraZeneca's notification of their intent to acquire Caelum in September 2021, the Company increase the carrying value of its investment in Caelum to 42.4% of the distribution of proceeds from the option exercise price of \$150 million, or \$56.9 million.
+Upon AstraZeneca's notification of their intent to acquire Caelum in September 2021, the Company increased the carrying value of its investment in Caelum to 42.4% of the distribution of proceeds from the option exercise price of \$150 million, or \$56.9 million.
 Fortress received the funds at the acquisition close in October 2021.
+Prior to AstraZeneca's notification, the Company had valued its holdings in Caelum in accordance with ASC Topic 820, Fair Value Measurements and Disclosures.